endo-angel/ct-angel/README.md

      Need to register, install after registration.After decompression, place the three files in the corresponding directories of cuda.
    ```
 #### 4.2.3 Download our trained model
 We open sourced two models we trained: the model for extracting valid regions of CT images and the model for detecting suspicious lesions in CT images.
-You can use 'ct_angel_lung_weights' to extract the valid regions of the CT images, and then use 'ct_angel_lesion_weights' to predict the location of the lesion in the extracted valid regions, which can reduce false positives.

-Here is our usage example:
+You can use 'ct_angel_lung_weights' to extract the valid regions of the CT images, and then use 'ct_angel_lesion_weights' to predict the location of the lesion in the extracted valid regions, which can reduce false positives.Here is our usage example:
 ![Usage](http://47.116.58.103/ct-model/static/ct-imgs/usage.png)

 Here are the download links for different ways, you can click any of them to download according to your network situation: